pwang649/myWiki/docs/Reinforcement Learning/MC.md

 $$
 \rho_{t: T-1} \doteq \frac{\prod_{k=t}^{T-1} \pi\left(A_k \mid S_k\right) p\left(S_{k+1} \mid S_k, A_k\right)}{\prod_{k=t}^{T-1} b\left(A_k \mid S_k\right) p\left(S_{k+1} \mid S_k, A_k\right)}=\prod_{k=t}^{T-1} \frac{\pi\left(A_k \mid S_k\right)}{b\left(A_k \mid S_k\right)} .
 $$
-Although the trajectory probabilities depend on the MDP's transition probabilities, which are generally unknown, they appear identically in both the numerator and denominator, and thus cancel.
+Although the trajectory probabilities depend on the MDP's transition probabilities, which are generally unknown, they appear identically in both the numerator and denominator and thus cancel.
 The importance sampling ratio ends up depending only on the two policies and the sequence, not on the MDP.

 Recall that we wish to estimate the expected returns (values) under the target policy, but all we have are returns $G_t$ due to the behavior policy.
 These returns have the wrong expectation $\mathbb{E}\left[G_t \mid S_t=s\right]=v_b(s)$ and so cannot be averaged to obtain $v_\pi$.
 This is where importance sampling comes in.
 The ratio $\rho_{t: T-1}$ transforms the returns to have the right expected value:
 $$